Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Mexico City to Guanajuato by bus (5 hrs)

-Wherever you are in Mexico city you will need to head to Mexico Norte Bus Terminal.
+Wherever you are in Mexico City you will need to head to Mexico Norte Bus Terminal.
 I suggest you should UBER in Mexico City as it’s a safer and faster way to get where you want.

 From Mexico Norte, you can choose from different bus companies to get to Guanajuato.
 My favorite is ETN, the most expensive but the most comfortable.
 You will feel like you are on an airplane in first class.